 No matter which neighborhood you choose, you’ll almost certainly be within walking distance of a subway station.
 The subway network covers the city, and it’s easy to navigate.
 Of course, there are buses and taxis available for those places the subway just doesn’t reach.
 Most neighborhoods also have all of your needs covered, so depending on your lifestyle, you may not often need public transport at all.

 The truth is, the rental market moves as fast as New Yorkers walking down the sidewalk with somewhere to be.
 It’s a tough market, and you’ll need to arrive ready to submit an application and pay your down payment on the spot if you like the place.

-You’ll need to be patient and persistent if you’re looking for a place to live, but don’t despair.
-There is plenty of housing in NYC and you’re sure to find the place for you if you allow yourself the time and energy for the search.
+If you’re moving to New York, you’ll need to be patient and persistent if you’re looking for a place to live, but don’t despair.
+There is plenty of housing in NYC, and you’re sure to find the place for you if you allow yourself the time and energy for the search.
 You’ll also have to allow the right budget: rents are steep in NYC, and so is the cost of living.

-Because of the competitive house market and the cost of living, it’s best to start your job search before moving to New York.
+Because of the competitive housing market and the cost of living, starting your job search is best before moving to New York.
 Sure, you can move without a job secured, but you’ll need to have ample savings to cover your costs.